stacksgov/pm/work-streams/README.md

 # Stacks Governance - Work Streams

-This document contains active projects and discussion items related to the Stacks Governance working group.
+This folder contains documents related to active projects and discussion items for the Stacks Governance working group.